CCA-Public/digital-archives-manual/guides/diskimaging.md

 Steps for imaging physical media with Guymager:

-* Prior to creating a disk image, virus scan the media using ClamTK:
-  * Open ClamTK (from the 'Additional Tools' folder on the Bitcurator desktop).
-  * Ensure that settings are correct: Double-click on 'Settings', and ensure that everything except 'Scan for PUAs' is selected.
-  * Double-click on 'Scan a directory' from the 'Analysis' tab and then choose directory to scan.
-  * If there are no viruses, proceed with the next step.
-If ClamTK finds viruses, stop, note the virus(es) encountered in the versement stabilization spreadsheet, set the media aside, and consult the Digital Archivist.
+* Prior to creating a disk image, virus scan the media using the ClamAv command.
+If there are no viruses, proceed with the next step.
+If ClamAv finds viruses, stop, note the virus(es) encountered in the versement stabilization spreadsheet, set the media aside, and consult the Digital Archivist.

 * Open Guymager (from the 'Imaging Tools' folder on the Bitcurator desktop).